ex4722/ctf-writeups/battelle/holy_grail/README.md

 => 0xf7fc4f3a <_dl_fixup+170>:  mov    ebx,DWORD PTR [edx+0x4]   <======= SEG HERE
 ```

-More GDB shows that sometimes the random value would be null, in this case the mov would be sucessful as 0 shifted it still 0.
+More GDB shows that sometimes the random value would be null, in this case, the mov would be sucessful as 0 shifted it still 0.
 ```gdb
 $eax   : 0x0804b27c  →  0x00003020 (" 0"?)
 $ebx   : 0x0